 The woman sat down.
 [The word woman is a common noun.]

-Countable nouns are nouns in which we can count.
+Countable nouns are nouns which we can count.
 Countable nouns can be either singular or plural.
 When a countable noun is plural it signifies more than one of something.
-Examples of countable nouns include man, woman, cat, dog, cup, plate, table, chair, book, box.
+Examples of countable nouns include man, woman, cat, dog, cup, plate, table, chair, book, and box.

-Examples singular and plural nouns:
+Examples of singular and plural nouns: